 A student whose performance in the program is judged unsatisfactory by the relevant Graduate Program Committee may be placed on probation in the next academic term of study.
-Academic probation will start at the beginning of an academic term and will be assessed no earlier than four (4) weeks prior to the end of that academic term.
+Academic probation will start at the beginning of an academic term and will be assessed no earlier than four (4) weeks and no later than one week prior to the end of that academic term.
 Students who remain on academic probation for two (2) consecutive academic term may be required to withdraw from the University.